Skip to Main Content

 Common law marriage, also known as marriage without formalities or informal marriage, is a valid and legal way for a couple to marry in Texas.
 Texas law states that a common law marriage may be proved by evidence that the couple:

 Note: The language above is quoting directly from the Texas statutes.
-The Texas Legislature has not yet amended the statutory language since the Supreme Court's decision in Obergefell v.
-Hodges [PDF], but despite that, same-sex common law marriages are now recognized in Texas.
-See the resources below to learn more about common law marriage in Texas.
+The Texas Legislature has not yet amended the statutory language since the U.S. Supreme Court's decision in Obergefell v.
+Hodges, Despite that, same-sex common law marriages are now recognized in Texas

 Understanding the Law